Lips7/dss-powersim/docs/05_Python.md

 ### Establish the data-generating parameters

-The first thing to do is to set up the parameters that govern the process we assume gave rise to the data - the data-generating process, or DGP.
-We previously decided upon the the data-generating parameters (see Power of What?), so we just need to code them here.
+The first thing to do is to set up the parameters that govern the process we assume gave rise to the data - the data-generating process,or DGP.
+We previously decided upon the the data-generating parameters (see [Power of What?](./power-of-what.html)), so we just need to code them here.

 ```python